Digital Footprints: How to Manage and Protect Yourself and Your Kids Online

 It’s easier than you think to get an overview of your digital footprint.

-1. Start by simply Googling your name and have a look at the results that are thrown up.
+- Start with a simple Google Search (Google your name) and have a look at the results that are thrown up.
 This is a good way to get a general sense of the type of online information about you floating around and to assess whether any negative or potentially damaging things need removing.

-2. Next, it’s time to review all your social media accounts.
-Go through each carefully, reviewing what, if any, content is publicly viewable.
+- Next, it’s time to review all your social media accounts.
+Go through your social networking sites carefully, reviewing what, if any, content is publicly viewable.
 If you find anything that should be hidden, whether this is a photo album, post, or comment, change the privacy settings or remove them altogether.

-3. Also, check the permissions granted to apps on your devices.
+- Also, check the app permissions granted on your devices.
 Assess the kind of data these apps collect.

-4. Scrutinize your purchase history.
+- Scrutinize your purchase history.
+Review what online shopping activity is logged in your online footprint.
 Unsubscribe from services you no longer use.

-6. Regularly review your financial and email accounts for any unusual activity.
+- Regularly review your financial and email accounts for any unusual activity.
+This is critical for protecting your data.

 A well-managed digital footprint not only safeguards your online identity but also presents you in the best light.
 Employers, colleagues, and even acquaintances often turn to the internet to learn more about individuals.
 By understanding and actively managing your digital footprint, you are better positioned to curate a positive and accurate online image.